Technology

 Annual average cost of gas

-The average annual cost for heating and hot water using gas in the UK is £609 when consuming around 13,500 kWh a year.
-This annual fuel cost is based on the average cost of gas per kWh across all six energy suppliers, multiplied by the median usage in kWh.
+The average annual cost for heating and hot water using gas in the UK is £548 when consuming around 12,000 kWh a year*.

 Remember, this cost is just a guide to help you compare costs of different types of fuel.
 There are a number of factors that affect energy bills, including the age of your home and insulation, the efficiency of a hot water and heating system, and where you are in the UK.